syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Getting-Started.md

 {% endtabs %}

-Then initialize effects view as shown below,
+Then, initialize the SfEffectsView as demonstrated in the following code example.

 {% tabs %}